 Walking Time: 1.5 hours (total)

-This secret paradise has to be one of Greece’s best hidden gems.
+In my opinion, this secret paradise has to be one of Greece’s best-hidden gems.

-Internet myth has it that Pegasus the flying horse used to drink in these pools.
-Good one.
+Internet myth has it that the flying horse Pegasus used to drink in these pools.

-Tip: Wear some decent footwear and avoid flip-flops.
-It can get quite slippery on some of the rocks.
-Avoid wet weather as it can get very dangerous with falling rocks.
+Tip: Wear some decent footwear and avoid flip-flops (thongs).
+It can get quite slippery on some of the rocks in the area.
+Also, avoid wet weather because it can be dangerous due to falling rocks.